danthegoodman1/Percolators/crdb/README.md

 (note: this was inspired by FoundationDB’s client)

+Note: `GetRange` does not use read caching, this will fetch from the DB every time.

 ## Snapshot isolation

 Simply put, snapshot isolation is just like serializable: It protects against writes against the same key from concurrent transactions, and ensures you see a stable point in time of the database during the entire transaction.